Skip to content

 sudo nano /boot/config.txt

-4. Save the file but do not reboot yet!
-Proceed directly to Step 2.
+3. Save the file but do not reboot yet - proceed to Step 2

 sudo raspi-config

-The CM3 and CM4 support both operating systems and have two camera ports (cam0, cam1).
-Select your OS below to find the correct config.txt path.
+CM3 and CM4 support all operating systems with dual camera ports (cam0, cam1).

 sudo nano /boot/firmware/config.txt